Home » Conditions » Body » Excessive sweating

 The effects of Botox injections are noticeable a few days after the treatment and reach their peak after one week.
 Results typically last between 4 and 6 months.

-The price of Botox for excessive sweating mainly depends on the amount of product used.
+The price of Botox for excessive sweating depends primarily on the amount of product used.

 Is Botox effective against excessive sweating ?
 Botox treatment for excessive sweating is well known for its effectiveness and fast results.